pollenshukla/graphql/README.md

 Basics of GraphQL Setup and Query

-Install:
+# Initial install:
 npm i express

-# Present that will compile the code from latest version of Javascript for running the code in the browser.
-npm i --save-dev @babel/cli @babel/core @babel/node @babel/preset-env
+Present that will compile the code from latest version of Javascript for running the code in the browser. npm i --save-dev @babel/cli @babel/core @babel/node @babel/preset-env

-# nodemon - Any change in code automatically refreshes the server.
-npm i nodemon
+nodemon - Any change in code automatically refreshes the server. npm i nodemon
     rs: restart/refresh the server